practical-ansible/nginx-static/HEADER.md

 ## Variables

-* `dir_src` - Path to directory that will be synced to the remote machine.
+* `dir_source` - Path to directory that will be synced to the remote machine.